cilsat/scribe/doc/draft.md

 clustering step in favor of direct identification on speaker segments.
 This allows for much less complexity at the cost of reduced accuracy.

-In addition, the diarization system should be easily integrated into existing workflows.
+In addition, the identification system should be easily integrated into existing workflows.
 Specifically, the system should act as middleware to a real time signal processing pipeline.
 In this way, the low-level specifics of signal input/output and communication are handled by the pipeline framework.
 This also